ceph/ceph.io/src/en/news/blog/2022/bucket-notifications-with-knative-and-rook-on-minikube2/index.md

 [microshift](https://github.com/redhat-et/microshift) is a small footprint alternative to minikube (based on Openshift).
 Note that microshift runs directly on the host, and an extra **physical** disk is needed (e.g. attach a USB drive).
-Also note that since micorshift is based on Openshift and not vanilla k8s, there are some different steps in installaing the other components.
+Also note that since microshift is based on Openshift and not vanilla k8s, there are some different steps in installing the other components.

 ### CRC

-[CodeReadty Containers](https://github.com/code-ready/crc) is another, VM based, small footprint, Openshift.
+[CodeReady Containers](https://github.com/code-ready/crc) is another, VM based, small footprint, Openshift.

-### Cloudevents Endpoint
+### CloudEvents Endpoint

-In the next Rook version there will be a popssibility to send notifications as Cloudevents directly to the Knative channel, without the "Ceph Sourcee" adapter
+In the next Rook version, there will be a possibility to send notifications as CloudEvents directly to the Knative channel, without the "Ceph Source" adapter

 ### KEDA

-[KEDA](https://keda.sh/) Is another serverless framework .
-It lightweight (batteries not included), and well suited for edge deploymnets.
+[KEDA](https://keda.sh/) Is another serverless framework.
+It is lightweight (batteries not included), and well suited for edge deployments.
 KEDA has "scalers" that poll an external queueing system and spawn the serverless functions to pull the events.